stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/web-components/index.md

 </super-navbar>
 ```

-Web components is a set of rather recent techonologies (such as custom elements, shadow DOM, HTML templates) that makes it possible to package and distribute reusable custom web components.
+Web components is a set of rather recent standardized techonologies (custom elements, shadow DOM, HTML templates and HTML imports) that makes it possible to package and distribute reusable custom web components.
 From users point of view web components works just like oridinary HTML elements.

 Not all the browsers support all the technologies enabling the use of web components.
 [Polymer](https://www.polymer-project.org/) is a framework by Google that provides necessary polyfills so that Web components can be utilized also at the the nonsupported browsers.
 Supersonic uses Polymer to ensure the usability of web components in all the supported platforms.